masc-ucsc/docs/docs/pyrope/05b-statements.md

 ```

 The iterating element is copied by value, if the intention is to iterate over a
-vector or array to modify the contents, a `for mut` must be used.
+vector or array to modify the contents, a `mut` must be used.
 Only the
 element is mutable, the index or key are immutable.
-The mutable for (`for mut`)
+The mutable for
 can not be used in comprehensions.

 ```
 b = (1,2,3,4,5)

-for mut x in b {
+for x in mut b {
   x += 1
 }
 assert b == (2,3,4,5,6)